Nutanix-APJ/NHT/AD/AD.rst

 Create AD VM for AD/LDAP connectivity
 +++++++++++++++++++++++++++++++++++++++++

+Open https://<POCxx-ABC Cluster IP>:9440 (https://10.42.xx.37:9440) in your browser and log in with the following credentials:

+Username - admin
+Password - techX2019!

 In **Prism > Storage** , create a Storage Container called **Images**.

 .. image:: images/image025.png